Newcomers & Visitors

 How does communion work?
 Do I drink from the cup, does the priest dip the wafer for me, or can I dip it myself?

 We welcome you to receive the Eucharist as you are most comfortable.
 When you approach the rail, you may kneel or stand.
-If you wish to receive the wine directly from the chalice, you are welcome to do so.
-If you prefer to intinct (dip) the wafer, you may do so yourself, or offer it to the celebrant to intinct for you.
+At the present time, we are not serving wine as part of the Eucharist.

 It is difficult for me to walk up to the altar rail.
 Can I receive communion at my seat?